wired4code/MVP/README.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-  -- "I know have instant access to the weather anywhere in the U.S.!""
+  -- "I now have instant access to the weather anywhere in the U.S.!""

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

   -- Don't leave home without checking the weather!
-Visit Weather4Cast!
+Visit WeatherNow!